Frequently asked questions

 What should I do if I’m having a medical emergency?

-If you think you might be experiencing a medical emergency, you should call 911 or head to the nearest emergency room immediately.
-You should seek immediate medical attention if you have any of the following symptoms:
+If you think you are experiencing a medical emergency, call 911 or head to the nearest emergency room.
+Seek immediate medical attention if you have any of the following symptoms:

 How do I contact customer service?